Gigi Levy-Weiss: Career

-He first invested in Playtika in 2010.
+Levy-Weiss was one of the founders of digital entertainment company Playtika in 2010.
 In 2011, over half of Playtika's shares were acquired by casino operator Harrah's Entertainment's at a company value of $80–90 million, in what was the largest acquisition on record of an Israeli online gaming company.
 The total sum of the two stages of the buyout for Playtika was rumored to be around US$140 million.

 Israeli company Promodity, an advertising platform, announced in August 2012 that Levy-Weiss had invested in the company.
+In 2014, he sold his assets in the company.
 He has been a board member at Global-e since 2013, and late that year he invested in Space Ape Games, an English social games company.

 He also has invested in startups such as the technology company Kenshoo.
 Other investments include companies Crossrider (later acquired for $37million), Plarium, R2Net, Eyeview, RealMatch, Lovelive.tv, NonoRep, Gooodjob, Selina, Superfly, SpeakingPal, Ekoloko, TradeO, Zoomd, Moovu, and Moolta, (which was acquired by SimilarWeb) and Clawee.

-In January 2015, he cofounded NFX Guild with James Currier and Stan Chudnovsky, both entrepreneurs and investors based in California.
-Levy-Weiss is a partner at NFX, which is an accelerator and venture funding firm based in the Silicon Valley in the United States, named for "Network Effects."